Walking and Talking: Production

-It took Holofcener six years to make the film as she was a first time director and the majority of the film simply involved talking between the unknown leads.
+It took Nicole Holofcener six years to make the film as she was a first time director and the majority of the film simply involved talking between the unknown leads.

-Nicole Holofcener saw Catherine Keener in a film at Sundance.
-After spying her at the gym they both went to she had a friend introduce them and then pitched her the film offering her the role of Amelia.
+Holofcener saw Catherine Keener in a film at Sundance.
+After seeing her at a gym, she had a friend introduce them and then pitched Keener the screenplay offering her the role of Amelia.

 Reception

-Rotten Tomatoes gives the film a score of 88% based on reviews from 25 critics, with an average rating of 7.05/10.
+Rotten Tomatoes gives the film a score of 88%, based on reviews from 25 critics, with an average rating of 7.05/10.

-Alison Macor of The Austin Chronicle wrote, “Rarely does a first film depict characters who seem so comfortably familiar, and even less frequently are these characters three-dimensional women.”
+Alison Macor of The Austin Chronicle wrote “Rarely does a first film depict characters who seem so comfortably familiar, and even less frequently are these characters three-dimensional women.”
 Macor added “Holofcener is quite thoughtful in constructing her characters”, and “Privileging the bond between Amelia and Laura, Holofcener's script deftly illustrates how a friendship, much like a romantic relationship, needs constant care and often requires compromises; each friend gets to be selfish at some point as long as she takes turns.
 In addition to an engaging script, Walking and Talking benefits from Catherine Keener's strong, quirky performance.”